 Understand the Jail’s Procedures

 Learn how the jail operates and what resources are available.
 This knowledge will help you navigate the system and advocate effectively.
-It also can let you know what type of support you can provide, including how often you can call or visit and what types of gifts you can provide your loved one who’s jailed.
+It can also let you know what type of support you can provide, including how often you can call or visit and what types of gifts you can provide your loved one who’s jailed.

 Report Emergencies